TGDivy/TGDivy/README.md

 ## 💬🌞

-> Your gift is something that you can do innately better than anything else. ~ Steve Harvey
+> It's OK to have your eggs in one basket as long as you control what happens to that basket. ~ Elon Musk

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )